When payments pause: lessons from a global payments outage

 - User reports began to surface on social platforms, amplifying the disruption.

-Interestingly, browser traffic that passed through the provider’s CDN remained stable, masking the incident for some end users.
-Direct API calls, however, used by payment processors, merchant apps, and partner integrations, began to fail.
+Browser traffic that passed through the provider's CDN remained stable, masking the incident for some end users.
+Direct API calls, however (used by payment processors, merchant apps, and partner integrations), began to fail.
 This created a cascading impact across the ecosystem.

-Catchpoint’s Internet Performance Monitoring flagged the incident within minutes, enabling engineers to act before widespread degradation occurred..
+Catchpoint Internet Performance Monitoring (IPM), flagged the incident within minutes.
+This gave engineers the signal they needed to act before widespread degradation occurred.

 - Rapid diagnosis of the faulty component in the application stack.